-Torque Adjustment Collar (Fig. 1)
+Torque Adjustment Collar (Fig. 2)

-Your tool has an adjustable torque screwdriver mechanism for driving and removing a wide array of fastener shapes and sizes.
-Circling the collar (C) are numbers and a drill bit symbol.
+Your tool has an adjustable torque screwdriver mechanism for driving and removing a wide array of fastener shapes and sizes and in some models, a hammer mechanism for drilling into masonry.
+Circling the collar (C) are numbers, a drill bit symbol, and in some models, a hammer symbol.
 These numbers are used to set the clutch to deliver a torque range.
 The higher the number on the collar, the higher the torque and the larger the fastener which can be driven.
 To select any of the numbers, rotate until the desired number aligns with the arrow.

-Dual Range Gearing (Fig. 1) The dual range feature of your drill/driver allows you to shift gears for greater versatility.
+Dual Range Gearing (Fig. 2)

+The dual range feature of your drill/driver allows you to shift gears for greater versatility.

-1. To select speed 1 (high torque setting), turn the tool off and permit it to stop.
-Slide the gear shifter (D) forward (towards the chuck).
-2. To select speed 2 (low torque setting), turn the tool off and permit it to stop.
+- 1. To select speed 1 (high torque setting), turn the tool off and permit it to stop.
+Slide the gear shifter (D) forward (towards the chuck). - 2.
+To select speed 2 (low torque setting), turn the tool off and permit it to stop.
 Slide the gear shifter back (away from the chuck).

 NOTE: Do not change gears when the tool is running.
 Always allow the drill to come to a complete stop before changing gears.
 If you are having trouble changing gears, make sure that the dual range gear shifter is either completely pushed forward or completely pushed back.

-Worklight (Fig. 1)
+Worklight (Fig. 2)